Here are just a few examples of stories that have hit the news feed:

 – 5 killed after gunman opens fire at LGBTQ nightclub in Colorado Springs.

 In fact, just last week my family faced our own scare when we had to flee a restaurant in Virginia when a gun was fired in the room next door killing one of the restaurant owners.

 Honestly, when these headlines keep coming at us day after day it can feel kind scary.
 Are any of us safe?
 What type of world do we live in when there are events like this seemingly every week?

-But you know what makes us even more fearful than the current social, political, and economic climate?
+But you know what makes us even more fearful than the current social climate?